 In the PLAY mode, use [◄] and [▶] to display the Voice Recording file you want to play.

-Is displayed in place of an image for a Voice Recording file.
+is displayed in place of an image for a Voice Recording file.

-• You can also start playback by selecting the second PLAY Panel item from the top (Playback Start) and pressing [SET] (page 71).
+- 2. Press [●] (Movie) to start playback. - You can also start playback by selecting the second PLAY Panel item from the top (Playback Start) and pressing [SET] (page 72).